alibaba/MNN/3rd_party/flatbuffers/docs/source/Compiler.md

     `import` (use `-I` for paths), `extend`, `oneof`, `group`.
     Does not support, but will skip without error: `option`, `service`, `extensions`, and most everything else.

+-   `--oneof-union` : Translate .proto oneofs to flatbuffer unions.

+-   `--grpc` : Generate GRPC interfaces for the specified languages.

 -   `--schema`: Serialize schemas instead of JSON (use with -b).
 This will output a binary version of the specified schema that itself corresponds